Low Friction Interfaces

 Page level

 The default view shows a summary.
-Detail views load on demand, typically through tabs or expandable sections rather than separate pages (which would break context).
+Detail views load on demand, typically through tabs or expandable sections rather than separate pages (which would break context and add navigation friction).

 Form level

-Complex forms start with required fields.
+Complex forms start with required fields only.
 Optional and advanced fields appear behind a "More options" toggle or in a second step.
-Users who do not need them never see them.
+Users who do not need them never see them, and Hick's Law tells us that fewer visible choices mean faster decisions.

 List level

-Table views show the five or six most useful columns.
-Additional columns, filters, and sorting options are available but do not clutter the default view.
+Table views show the five or six most useful columns by default.
+Additional columns, filters, and sorting options are available but do not clutter the initial view.
+This respects Miller's Law: roughly seven items is the limit of comfortable working memory.

 Action level